SLA 3D Printing: Is UV Resin Toxic?

 Depending on your country’s legislation, resin to be disposed of should be previously cured and approached as a normal trash.
 Overwise, you may consider filtering out the resin leftover from isopropanol via the recycling center.

-The general requirement is that UV curable resins are stored in tightly-sealed containers intended specifically for this purpose.
-It is vital not to fill those tanks to the very top.
-It may lead to resin gelling.
-At the end of the gel phase, UV resin will become stringy when trying to stir it and fully harden eventually.
-It makes the use of such resin impossible, because it is already in the solid state and cannot be shaped, or melted to the initial state.
+At the end of the gel phase, UV resin will become stringy when trying to stir it and eventually harden fully.
+It makes using such resin impossible because it is already solid and cannot be shaped or melted to the initial state.

 In a nutshell, without professional treatment, UV resins for SLA printing can be highly dangerous for both humans and the environment.

-At the end of the day, SLA printing is not that hazardous if approached correctly.
+SLA printing is not that hazardous if approached correctly.